Enid Luff

 Enid Luff (21 February 1935 – 19 February 2022) was a Welsh musician, music educator, and composer.

 Biography

 Luff was born in Ebbw Vale, Wales, and trained as a pianist.
 She was educated at the University of Wales and Cambridge and graduated with a Master of Arts degree.
 She took time out from her career for a family, and then studied piano at Royal Northern College.
-A Welsh Arts Council Bursary allowed her to study with Elizabeth Lutyens, Anthony Payne and Franco Donatoni.
+A Welsh Arts Council Bursary allowed her to study with Elisabeth Lutyens, Anthony Payne and Franco Donatoni.

-After ending her musical studies, Luff lived and worked for many years in London and Birmingham, where she taught at the University School of Continuing Studies.
+After ending her musical studies, Luff lived and worked for many years in London, Manchester and Birmingham, where she taught at the University School of Continuing Studies.
 She founded a music publishing firm with composer Julia Usher called Primavera.
-Luff now resides and composes in Cardiff.
+Luff resided in Cardiff.
+She died on 19th February 2022, two days short of her 87th birthday.